Extreme weather: Definition

 One way of judging which weather events are extreme involves selecting events that exceed a certain threshold of intensity (or frequency, or impact, etc., not shown).
 This threshold might select events lying above a certain percentile or beyond a certain number of standard deviations above average.
 In the field of extreme event attribution, climate models then process the climate characteristics underlying the selected events for comparison to models of climates in which man-made climate drivers are excluded.

 Extreme weather describes unusual weather events that are at the extremes of the historical distribution for a given area.
 The IPCC Sixth Assessment Report defines an extreme weather event as follows: "An event that is rare at a particular place and time of year.
-Definitions of 'rare' vary, but an extreme weather event would normally be as rare as or rarer than the 10th or 90th percentile of a probability density function estimated from observations."
+Definitions of 'rare' vary, but an extreme weather event would normally be as rare as or rarer than the 10th or 90th percentile of a probability density function estimated from observations."Aside from being rare, extreme weather can also be determined by the severity, rate or effects of a specific weather episode.
+In fact, weather can be designated as extreme not only when it is statistically uncommon, but also when it causes substantial disruption to the impacted community or ecosystem.

 In contrast, the World Meteorological Organization define severe weather as any aspect of the weather that poses risks to life, property or requires the intervention of authorities.
 Severe weather is thus a particular type of extreme weather.